Rena Hasegawa

-Rena Hasegawa (長谷川 玲奈, Hasegawa Rena) is a Japanese voice actress and a former singer.
+Rena Hasegawa (長谷川 玲奈, Hasegawa Rena) is a Japanese voice actress.
 Hasegawa started her career as a member of the idol girl group NGT48 in 2015, debuting as a regular member of the group's Team NIII.
 In 2018, she was transferred to Team G, which later merged with Team NIII to become a unified first generation in 2019.
 On May 18, 2019, she left the group to pursue voice acting.

 Early life

 From her fourth year in elementary school to her third year in middle school, Hasegawa played baseball on a co-ed team, in which she served as second baseman.
 After leaving the school's baseball club, she subsequently joined into the track and field group, where she received offers from over 10 different schools as a result of her achievements.

 Career

 Music career

 Hasegawa auditioned for AKB48's then-upcoming Niigata-based sister group, NGT48, having been fascinated with idols after she watched AKB0048.
 After passing the audition for the group's first generation on July 25, 2015, at the opening show of NGT48's theater on January 10, 2016, she debuted as a regular member of the newly established Team NIII.
 As part of NGT48, she subsequently made her major label debut on April 12, 2017, with the single "Seishun Dokei."
 In 2018, Hasegawa appeared in the live-action film adaptation of the novel Midnight Bus.
-She was later transferred to the group's newly established Team G. She also participated in the South Korean reality competition series, Produce 48, representing NGT48 with Team NIII's Noe Yamada.
+She was later transferred to the group's newly established Team G. She also participated in the South Korean reality competition series, Produce 48, representing NGT48 with Team NIII's Yamada Noe.
 Hasegawa was eliminated during the first round and finished at 71st place.

-In 2019, after Team G co-captain Maho Yamaguchi was forced by the NGT48 management to apologize for publicly alleging that she was assaulted in December 2018, Hasegawa removed "NGT48" off her social media profiles to show support.
+In 2019, after Team G co-captain Yamaguchi Maho was forced by the NGT48 management to apologize for publicly alleging that she was assaulted in December 2018, Hasegawa removed "NGT48" off her social media profiles to show support.
 The NGT48 management responded by merging Team NIII and Team G together into a "first generation" group, with their final performances as their original teams on April 21, 2019.
-During Team G's performance on April 21, Hasegawa, along with Riko Sugahara, announced her decision to graduate from NGT48 in solidarity with Yamaguchi.
+During Team G's performance on April 21, Hasegawa, along with Sugahara Riko, announced her decision to graduate from NGT48 in solidarity with Yamaguchi.
 Hasegawa held a final performance with Yamaguchi and Sugahara on May 18, 2019.